15 Oct The King’s Stables

-Not a natural feature such as a holy well, this artificial pool was dug out, and allowed to fill in with water, to create a ritual site sometime in the first millennium BCE.
+Not a naturally-occurring water feature such as a holy well, this artificial pool was dug out and allowed to fill with water to create a ritual site sometime in the first millennium BCE.
 There is no other site like it in Ireland, although there are parallels from Britain and the continent.
 It may have been constructed as an adjunct to ritual activities at the nearby Navan royal site (Emain Macha), a half mile to the ESE.
 Or perhaps it was connected to Haughey’s Fort, the Bronze Age enclosure just up the hill from the pool.
 The King’s Stables is a remnant of a “water cult” in which offerings were made to the gods by throwing objects down into the cold murky depths of the pool.

 The King’s Stables was so named long after the original purpose of the pool had been forgotten in antiquity.
 The name, identical to that of a site on Hadrian’s Wall,3 reflects a local tradition that the legendary Iron Age kings of Ulster used the pool to water their horses and wash their royal chariots.

 Such a re-purposing of a prehistoric ritual site to serve as an Arthurian stage was characteristic of medieval “Irish poets and historians [who] were shown to have been expert in dressing up contemporary issues and contexts in ancient forms…”

 “The heroes in the tales fight with swords from the Viking age, not the Iron Age.
 They ride in chariots, which are well attested in the early Christian centuries but not from those before.”
 4